Home History Professor Sir Ludwig Guttmann: Father of the Paralympic Movement

 1966-80: Retired but still active

-Following his retirement from the Spinal Injuries Centre in 1966, Guttmann continued to be heavily involved with the Games and the national and international organisations, both sports and medical.
-That year he was knighted by Her Majesty the Queen, becoming Sir Ludwig Guttmann.
-In 1969, following fundraising to cover the cost of the building works, a new sports center was opened by Queen Elizabeth II on the Stoke Mandeville Hospital grounds, later renamed ‘Ludwig Guttmann Sports Centre for the Disabled’ after his death.
+Following his retirement from the Spinal Injuries Centre in 1966, he continued to be focused with the games and the national and international organisations, both sports and medical.
+That year he was knighted by Her Majesty the Queen, becoming Professor Sir Ludwig Guttmann.
+In 1969, a new sports center was opened by Queen Elizabeth II on the Stoke Mandeville Hospital grounds, later renamed ‘Ludwig Guttmann Sports Centre for the Disabled’ after his death.

-As well as his involvement with the Games, he continued to travel and lecture on spinal injuries all over the world, continuing to educate and influence others with his theories and methods.
+As well as his involvement with the games, he continued to travel and lecture on spinal injuries all over the world, continuing to educate and influence others with his theories and methods.
 However, it was his leadership of the disabled sports organizations that occupied him through the late 1960s and 1970s.
-It was in the 1970s that Guttmann spear-headed the conversations with the International Olympic Committee about the use of the term ‘Olympic’ and the name of the various organizations – conversations that directly led the way to the close relationship with the IOC and the later establishment of the International Paralympic Committee.
+It was in the 1970s that Guttmann spear-headed the conversations with the International Olympic Committee about the use of the term, and the later establishment of the International Paralympic Committee.

-Professor Sir Ludwig Guttmann died on the 18th of March 1980 of heart failure following a heart attack some months before.
+Professor Sir Ludwig Guttmann died March 18, 1980 of heart failure.
 He did not live to see his vision realized, but his work continues through the current disabled sports organizations and through the National Spinal Injuries Centre at Stoke Mandeville, which continues to be a world leader in the treatment of spinal injuries.

 Load More Related Articles